 Mr. Essary, a former Lancer, is in his second year as a guidance counselor at Saint Francis.
 His interest in guidance and counseling developed during his years as a Saint Francis student where he learned the importance of the human connection during an El Salvador immersion trip.
 He attended Santa Clara University where he earned a Bachelor of Science in Psychology and minored in Studio Art with an emphasis in Photography.
 He returned to Santa Clara University where he completed his Masters Degree in Counseling Psychology, Marriage and Family Therapy.
 Mr. Essary also teaches Behavioral Psychology in the Social Studies Department.

 E-mail; 650 968-1213 ext.
 223

-Ms. Feizzadeh is in her fourth year as a guidance counselor at Saint Francis High School.
+Ms. Feizzadeh is in her fifth year as a guidance counselor at Saint Francis High School.
 She received her undergraduate degree from the University of California, Davis.
 Her strong interest in counseling led Ms. Feizzadeh to obtain her Masters in Counseling from Harvard University.
 She also holds a California State Pupil Personnel Services Credential.
 Ms. Feizzadeh clearly adheres to the Holy Cross mission of service to others in that she has worked at charter schools in urban areas during her career.
 She was a guidance counselor at Saratoga High School before her career at Saint Francis.
 In addition to her counseling duties, Ms. Feizzadeh is the moderator of Mock Trial.